 Architect & Engineer Liability Insurance Frequently Asked Questions (FAQ)

 We’ve listed a few of the most commonly asked questions about architect and engineer insurance here.
-However, you can also submit your own on our forum or post it in the comment section below.

 Can Professional Engineers Be Held Personally Liable?

 Some states have laws that make licensed professionals, including engineers, personally responsible for any negligence or wrongful acts they commit.
 This can be true even when they have formed a corporation.
 As a result, business owners need sufficient limits on their E&O insurance to protect their assets.

 Do I Need Insurance for Contractors I Work With?

 Architects and engineers can be held responsible for their subcontractor work.
 To protect their business, they need to either add subcontractors to their general liability insurance or require subcontractors to carry their own.
 The first is usually the more expensive choice.
 As for professional liability, most policies exclude subcontractors.

 Professional liability insurance has many names.
 In some industries, it’s called E&O while building professionals often refer to it as A&E insurance, for architects and engineers liability.
 Each of these names describes policies that cover the policyholder’s legal defense when accused of negligence.